onlyabhilash/Cotton-Disease-Prediction-Deep-Learning-master/README.md

-Classifying the cotton leaves having a disease or not.
+# Classifying the cotton leaves having a disease or not.

+## Table of content